sambody/inkscape-guide-tools/README.md

 ### Tips

 - You can add a keyboard shortcut to any extension. (todo: step by step instructions)
--

 ### News

-- february 16 2014: initial commit
+- february 16 2014: initial commit, added delete guides, added centered guides

 ### Licence